morgosus/fit-boy/README.md

 ## Features
 - Vault Boy with limb health bars for the proper Pip-Boy feel
-- You may type in your name to signify that you own this Fitboy
+- You may type in your name to signify that you own this Fit-Boy

 ### Clock
 - Supports both 12 and 24-hour format